-- The practice appeared clean and well maintained. - The provider had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available.
+- The practice appeared clean and well maintained. - The provider had infection control protocols and procedures in place. - Staff knew how to deal with emergencies.
+Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk to patients and staff. - The practice staff had suitable safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines.

-- The practice had systems to help them manage risk to patients and staff. - The practice staff had suitable safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The provider was providing preventive care and supporting patients to ensure better oral health. - The appointment system met patients' needs. - The practice had effective leadership and culture of continuous improvement. - Staff felt involved and supported and worked well as a - The practice asked staff and patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had suitable information governance arrangements.
+- Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The provider was providing preventive care and supporting patients to ensure better oral health. - The appointment system met patients' needs. - The practice had effective leadership and a culture of continuous improvement. - There was no process in place to test and quality assure the dental Cone Beam (Computed Tomography) (CBCT) machine. - Staff felt involved and supported and worked well as a team - The practice asked staff and patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had suitable information governance arrangements.

-There was an area where the provider could make improvements.
+There were areas where the provider could make improvements.
 They should: